tannerdolby/tannerdolby.com/src/writing/simple-node-server.md

 module.exports = startServer;
 ```

-Not very much changes in the server code, except for the addition of a `startServer` function and a named function `handleReq`.
+Not a whole lot changes in the server code, except for the addition of a `startServer` function and a named function `handleReq`.
 Aside from the new functions and organization, we begin listening for `data` events on the `req` object and assign the value of that `POST` data to a variable `payload` which is passed to the router.

 <h2 class="post-heading">Setup an Entrypoint</h2>